-When I go to Finland, I may not visit a chimney-less smoke-house löyla in the woods, I may not jump through an ice-hole into a freezing lake, and I am absolutely sure I will not be rolling naked in the snow.
+When I go to Finland, I may not visit a chimney-less smoke-house löyla in the woods, I may not jump through an ice-hole into a freezing lake, and I am sure I will not be rolling naked in the snow.
 But I am very sure I will be visiting the Burger King sauna in Helsinki.
 It might cost 300 Euros, but a chance to eat fast food while sweating in a paper crown is too good an experience to pass up.

 In Native American traditions, the sweat lodge is a sacred space used for purification.
-Each indigenous tribe has their own traditions and customs for the sweat lodge, such as ceremonial prayers, songs, drumming and offerings to the spirit world.
+Each indigenous tribe has their traditions and customs for the sweat lodge, such as ceremonial prayers, songs, drumming, and offerings to the spirit world.
 The sweat might also be part of a larger ceremony, such as the Sun Dance.
 The physical structure for the sweat lodge is usually a dome-shaped or oblong hut that’s covered with animal hide or blankets.

 THE INIPI (Lakota): The Right of Purification:

-Placement of the sweat lodge within the environment will usually have a specific purpose and this will most often have a connection to the spirit world.
+Placement of the sweat lodge within the environment will often have a specific purpose, and this will most often have a connection to the spirit world.
 Some tribes have strict rituals for the construction of the lodge site.
 Facing east is an earth mound next to the fire pit, which contains stones.
 The fire pit represents the sun.
 Partially encircling the lodge is another earth mound that represents the crescent moon.
 This arrangement represents the outer world, or the cosmos, with the lodge representing the womb of the universe, where all new life begins.